Ruach/ruach.github.io/_posts/2020-04-19-boom-frontend.markdown

  39   val replay = Bool()
  40 }
 ```
-The other queue maintains BTB information.
+The other queue
-*BTB Response Queue* is also decoupled queue and
-its element consist of *BoomBTBResp* class instance.
+stores BTB information called *BoomBTBResp*.
+This structure provides valuable branch prediction information
+such as the type of branch instruction (cfi_type),
+the direction of the branch (taken),
+and target address of the branch (address)
+retrieved by *BranchPredictionStage*.

 **bpu/btb/btb.scala**
 ```scala